dr-x-robotnik/Game-Making-with-Unity/README.md

 # Game-Making-with-Unity
-This repo belongs to the the game making course at Khayyam University
+This repo belongs to game making course offered at university of Khayyam